intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inceptionv3/inference/int8/Advanced.md

 [required prerequisites installed](README.md#bare-metal) in your environment before running without the docker container.

+If you are new to docker and are running into issues with the container, see [this document](/docs/general/docker.md) for troubleshooting tips.

 <!-- 50.
 Launch benchmark instructions -->
 Once your environment is setup, navigate to the `benchmarks` directory of the model zoo and set environment variables pointing to the directory for the